 Provide the primary location and any other locations where you will conduct project activities during the period of performance.
+For "Organization," you may substitute a brief description of locations that do not have a formal organizational name (e.g., "Residence of applicant" or "Interview site in Chicago to be determined").
 Include only sites where you are reasonably certain at the time of application that you will conduct project activities.
-It is possible to add sites later.
-For "Organization," you may substitute a brief description of locations that do not have a formal organizational name (e.g., "Residence of applicant" or "Interview site in Tokyo to be determined").
+It is possible to add sites if you are offered an award.
 You may omit the Unique Entity Identifier (UEI) for sites that do not have one.

-Enter congressional districts using the two letter state abbreviation followed by your threecharacter district number.
+Enter congressional districts using the two letter state abbreviation followed by your three-character district number.
 For example, if your work site is in the 5th congressional district of Alabama, enter "AL-005."
-If it is in a state or U.S. jurisdiction that does not have districts, enter "000" in place of the district number.
-If it is outside the U.S., enter "00-000."
+If it is in a state or U.S. jurisdiction that does not have districts, enter "ooo" in place of the district number.
+If it is outside the U.S., enter "oo-ooo.